 The most popular wine tours in Chile will take you deep into the valleys.
 In particular, Maipo Valley (mainly red wines) and the Cachapoal Valley (for whites).
 Both these wine regions are only a short distance away from Santiago and a fantastic choice for wine tours from the capital.
 When planning your trip, it’s recommended to try spending a couple of days in each valley.
 The gorgeous natural surroundings will definitely complement your wine tasting sessions.

 When it comes to South American wine regions in Argentina, Mendoza will often be top of the list.
 As it is here the famous Malbec, Cab Sav, and Torrontés are produced.
 The wine region is one of the most amazing places in the country.
 Mendoza is outlined by two Andean peaks that stand proudly at a height of over 6,000 metres.
 In fact, the area is full of striking mountains and breath-taking vineyards stretched across thousands of acres.
 The town itself is like an overgrown village, with amazing scenery, fine-dining restaurants and tree-lined streets.
+Although wine tours in Buenos Aires are a fantastic opportunity to sample the local produce.
+Either wine tasting in local bars or heading out to the surrounding vineyards.

 Another superb South American wine region, well-known for the Pinot Noir grapes and their sparkling wines.
 The areas of La Pampa and Rio Negro are also developing their wine-production with the introduction of modern vineyards.
 The fruity grapes grown here and the very slow ripening process often result in rich, full-bodied wines.